 The arcade is not as large as it used to be since part of the space was used to expand Beaches and Cream restaurant next door.

 But there are still a good deal of options if you find yourself hanging out here on a rainy day.
+Most of the hotels at Disney including the value resorts will have an arcade.

 Resort Campfire Activities